imanghafoori1/laravel-temp-tag/README.md

 ### Use cases:

-- You wanna ban a user, but only for a week.
+- You want to ban a user, but only for a week.

-- You wanna give someone VIP access, but only for a month.
+- You want to give someone VIP access, but only for a month.

 - Comments approval by admin.

-- You wanna put a product in a slider until the weekend.
+- You want to put a product in a slider until the weekend.

 - Storing each user preferences, can be done by attaching a 'settings' tag and the preferences as payload.